stashed/docs/docs/concepts/crds/backupsession.md

 `metadata.labels` holds respective `BackupConfiguration`/`BackupBatch` kind and name as a label.
 Stash backup sidecar container use this label to watch only the BackupSessions of that `BackupConfiguration`/`BackupBatch`.

->If you create `BackupSession` manually to trigger a backup instantly, make sure that you have added  `app:stash`, `stash.appscode.com/invoker-type: <BackupConfiguration/BackupBatch kind>` and `stash.appscode.com/invoker-name: <BackupConfiguration/BackupBatch name>` label to your `BackupSession`.
+>If you create `BackupSession` manually to trigger a backup instantly, make sure that you have added `stash.appscode.com/invoker-type: <BackupConfiguration/BackupBatch kind>` and `stash.appscode.com/invoker-name: <BackupConfiguration/BackupBatch name>` label to your `BackupSession`.
 Otherwise, it will not trigger backup for workloads (those resources that are backed up using sidecar).

 ### BackupSession `Spec`